 Should You Discuss Finances While Dating

-When you begin dating someone, ultimately their financial status is really none of your business.
-Nor is theirs yours.
-After a few dates, and a glimpse of one another’s lifestyle, you are likely to get an idea of what kind of financial person they are.
+When you begin dating someone, ultimately their financial status is none of your business—nor is yours theirs.
+However, after a few dates and a glimpse of each other’s lifestyle, you’ll likely get an idea of what kind of financial person they are.
 Do they spend too much?
-Are they cheap, never ordering appetizers at dinner?
-Do they seem to be showy and impressed by money?
-Truth be told however, you have no idea what sort of money monsters are lurking in their metaphorical closet.
-No matter how much you love someone the fact that they owe $150,000 in student loans and credit card debt, can deaden the initial feelings of attraction, especially if you are thinking matrimony.
+Are they frugal, never ordering appetizers at dinner?
+Do they seem showy or overly impressed by money?
+Truth be told, however, you have no idea what financial baggage might be lurking in their metaphorical closet.
+No matter how much you love someone, the fact that they owe $150,000 in student loans and credit card debt can quickly dampen the initial feelings of attraction—especially if you’re thinking about marriage.

-The question really is not should you discuss finances while dating, but WHEN should you discuss finances while dating?
-If you are financially savvy, and hold a lot of stake in saving money and planning a future, then you should probably start talking about your money plans early on.
-You also shouldn’t be afraid to let someone that you are dating know how you prioritize money (or not) and how you generally feel about money in general.
-Remember, dating is about finding a match for you, someone that is compatible to you.
-Considering more than half of all marriages end in divorce and many divorce over money – making sure your financial goals are inline isn’t such a bad idea.
+The real question is not whether you should discuss finances while dating, but when you should.
+If you’re financially savvy and prioritize saving money and planning for the future, it’s probably a good idea to start talking about your financial goals early on.
+You shouldn’t be afraid to share how you prioritize money (or not) and how you generally feel about it.
+After all, dating is about finding someone compatible.
+Considering that more than half of all marriages end in divorce, and many of those divorces are caused by financial stress, making sure your financial goals align is important.

-Its amazing that for many people, talking about sex, family life and other intimate details is easier (and occurs more quickly) than the ‘dreaded’ money talk.
-Especially since money is a huge part of life as you know it.
-The reason is simple.
-Every person comes to a relationship with what could be considered money baggage.
-The money baggage could be in the form of a prior bankruptcy, or could be more about the ingrained social viewpoints of how one feels about money.
-If you grew up wealthy and are used to having nice things and feel that savings and financial wealth are extremely important in the terms of your life success, partnering with someone who doesn’t feel the same could be a struggle.
-(But not impossible endeavor) Alternatively, if your partner holds money to a high regard and you don’t think it is one of the most important things in life – the relationship could be threatened.
+It’s amazing how, for many people, talking about sex, family life, and other intimate details happens more quickly and with less discomfort than the dreaded “money talk.”
+This is surprising, given that money is such a huge part of life.
+The reason is simple: everyone brings financial baggage into a relationship.
+This baggage could be in the form of prior bankruptcy, or it could be shaped by ingrained social views about money.
+If you grew up wealthy and are used to having nice things, with savings and financial success being important markers of life, partnering with someone who doesn’t feel the same could be challenging (though not impossible).
+Alternatively, if your partner values money highly and you don’t, the relationship could be at risk.

-According to financial experts, the last thing you want to do is marry someone not knowing a thing about his or her financial past.
-Once you are married, their credit affects yours.
-The money that they owe to credit cards, student loans or on car loans becomes your burden as well.
-Today, with so many people getting married later in life, after they have established assets of their own – it only makes sense to talk about and separate the finances before marriage.
-Even go so far as to speak to an attorney and see what options are available so that both of you can preserve your credit worthiness and financial independence.
-No matter how in love you are at this very moment, you HAVE to think about the future, which include quite a few maybes and ‘what if’s.’
+According to financial experts, the last thing you want is to marry someone without knowing anything about their financial past.
+Once married, their credit affects yours.
+The debt they owe on credit cards, student loans, or car loans can become your burden as well.
+With many people marrying later in life—after they’ve already established assets of their own—it makes sense to talk about finances and even separate them before marriage.
+It may be worth speaking to an attorney to explore options that can help preserve both partners’ creditworthiness and financial independence.
+No matter how in love you are right now, you must think about the future, which includes many uncertainties and “what-ifs.”

 Share: